Iximiel/cudaOnPlumed/Implementation.md

 # Implementation

 ## The switching function
-The coordination is more or less calculated with
+In this case the coordination is calculated with
 $\frac{1}{2} \sum^{i=0}_{i<nat}\sum^{j=0}_{j<nat,j\neq i}f(d_{ij})$
 , where $d_{ij}$ is the distances between atom $i$ and $j$, and $f(x)$ is a function that usually has the form